 If an entity needs to amend a report, it must file all pages of the amended report along with a cover letter explaining the reason for the amendment.
 The entity must write "AMENDED" on the top of the report and submit the supporting documentation.
-If the amended report will result in a refund of taxes previously paid, the claim must comply with Texas Tax Code Section 111.104; the cover letter must state and detail each reason on which the claim is founded.
+If the amended report results in a refund of taxes previously paid, the claim must comply with Texas Tax Code Section 111.104; the cover letter must state and detail each reason on which the claim is founded.
+A taxpayer represented by an authorized agent must include a Power of Attorney (Form 01-137) or other written authorization.